 Is this mean?
 Perhaps.
 But, it’s also quite effective and this past semester in my 3 writing classes, a grand total of zero students asked me to take a second look.
 I strive for total professional at all times, but I’m also not willing to let my job consume every last second of free time that I have.

 Teaching ESL writing, the easy way.
 It’s possible!
-Use this ESL writing rubric and you’ll be well on your way!
+Use this ESL rubric for writing and you’ll be well on your way!